 Learning Management Systems - 3 Things to Know Before you Start

 Rolling out a learning management system is no easy task, managing courses, students, administrators and attempting to integrate with backend systems is difficult for the most seasoned IT professional let alone the typically under resourced over worked teachers assigned the job by smaller institutions.
-We work with thousands of teachers each year to make online education more about the learning and less about the management, these are the three things we think will help you do the same.
+We work with thousands of teachers each year to make online education more about learning and less about management, these are the three things that will ensure you do the same.

 1. Find the easiest system to work with, not the easiest system to buy